 Trim gristle and fat off of the side of the steaks (try to use steaks with minimal gristle 'interruptions' on the inside).

-Mix all marinade ingredients together and stir until sugar has dissolved.
+Next, prepare the marinade by mixing all of the marinade ingredients together in a bowl until the sugar has dissolved.

-Rice: If you are serving with sticky rice, at this point it will have already soaked for 12 hours (or just 30 minutes, if you are short on time) and can now be cooked while the steak sits at room temperature (see sticky rice notes in article above) .
+Sticky rice: If you are serving with sticky rice, at this point it will have already been washed and soaked for 12 hours (or as little as 30 minutes, if you are short on time), and can now be cooked while the steak sits at room temperature.

-Once the steak has rested, cut it into very thin slices against the grain (cutting this way will tenderize the meat).
-Assemble them onto a serving plate, and serve with individual servings bowls of rice and crying tiger sauce.
+Once the steaks have rested, cut them into very thin slices against the grain (cutting this way will tenderize the meat).
+Assemble them onto a serving plate, and serve with individual servings bowls of sticky rice and crying tiger sauce.

-*** Toasted Rice Powder: I found toasted rice powder in an Asian market and on Amazon, but you can make your own.
-Add some dry Thai sticky rice to a stainless steel skillet and heat it over medium heat.
+To make your own toasted Rice Powder: Add some dry Thai sticky rice to a stainless steel skillet and heat it over medium heat.
 Shake frequently to move the rice around, all the while keeping it in an even layer on the bottom of the pan.
 If the rice begins to burn, reduce heat to medium-low.
 The rice should turn a golden brown after about 10 minutes.
 If you want a more intense nutty flavour and popcorn smell in your toasted rice powder, continue cooking while shaking frequently for another 15 minutes.
 Transfer the rice into a baking pan and allow it to cool to room temperature.
 Then grind it with a mortar and pestle, a spice grinder, or a food processor.
 Sift it through a fine mesh strainer to remove everything but the powder.
 You can store it in an airtight container at room temperature for up to 2 months.
-(If you buy a version that is a coarse grind rather than a powder, I recommend turning it into a fine powder for this recipe.)

 - Serving Size: as part of a meal